null

 It’s Skinny is made from a veggie named konjac.
 It’s not a super popular vegetable in the United States, but chefs in Asia have used it in dishes for many years.
 The texture of raw konjac is similar to a potato or a turnip.
 But this high-fiber vegetable has a low-carb secret: glucomannan.
 Glucomannan fiber in konjac root helps you stay full because it keeps blood sugar steady.

-In other words, It’s Skinny is delicious, filling, and available in all your favorite pasta (and rice) styles.
+In other words, It’s Skinny is delicious, filling, and available in all your favorite pasta (and rice shaped) styles.
 Even better, It’s Skinny is extremely easy to work with.
 To use It's Skinny in your favorite dish, you just open the package, drain, rinse, and add it to your pan at the end of cooking the other components of your dish.

 When It’s Skinny heats through, it’s ready to serve.
 Imagine having low-carb pasta in less than 3 minutes!?!
 It’s a dream come true.